Shubham1007/Telegonus/README.md

 # Telegonus
-It is web service which will detect unique system using user agent of the system and we find any fake user agent which is not available in side our database we will show him unsolvable captcha .
+It is web service which will detect unique system using user agent of the system and we find any fake user agent which is not available in side our database we will show him unsolvable captcha.

 <h1>User Agent</h1>

 <h1>1)A Normal User Agent</h1><br/>
 Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/68.0.3440.106 Safari/537.36